Can You Get a Personal Trainer at Planet Fitness?

 Planet Fitness rests high on the ladder of big-box corporate gyms.
 Scratch that.
-Planet Fitness official stance states its facilities are not gyms.
+Planet Fitness’ official stance is that its facilities are not gyms.
 The company came up with a brilliant marketing strategy.

 Planet Fitness promotes a “No judgment zone” and a place “Where you belong.”
 There’s no “gym intimidation” allowed at any locations.
 The staff may forbid members from aggressive lifting (screaming, dropping weights), grunting, wearing revealing fitness clothes, and more.

 In short, Planet Fitness caters to people who might find a hardcore bodybuilding gym and the culture that accompanies it intimidating.
 For those who are just starting to go to a gym or want a calm, non-competitive workout environment, Planet Fitness is a chain that’s thriving thanks to its inclusive atmosphere.

 New members not familiar with how to perform basic exercises might need a little help, and personal trainers often provide the perfect assistance to newbies in need of help.